Home - The Weber Q1200 vs Q2200 vs Q3200 Comparison in 2023

 With a steel burner that puts out 12,000 BTU, you know that you’re going to get fast heat.
 Not only is this grill capable of getting up to 450 Fahrenheit in as little as six minutes, it only takes 30 seconds to get back up to heat if you need to open the lid.
 Your worry of escaping heat will be no more knowing that your grill will have no problem picking back up right where it left off.

-For extra 70 dollars, you get nearly 100 more square inches of cooking space – 280 square inches to be exact, as opposed to the Q1200’s 189 square inches.
+For an extra dollar, you get nearly 100 more square inches of cooking space – 280 square inches to be exact, as opposed to the Q1200’s 189 square inches.
 This extra space, combined with the compact nature of the Q2200, means the grill is suitable as a BBQ grill for one person or a small crowd.
 The folding tables are more extensive, the grip handles are more substantial, and the lid is higher, all for your convenience

 The Weber Q2200 is incredibly similar to the Weber Q1200 portable LP gas grill but remodeled into something that brings a little extra to the table.
 With all the same desirable features, like the electronic ignition, removable catch pan, and rust-resistant aluminum construction, you get extra space and more bang for your buck.

-The Q2200 deserves its spot on the list of best Weber grills because, at 270 dollars, Weber shows you that an extra 70 bucks can make all the difference.
+The Q2200 deserves its spot on the list of Weber grills because, at 270 dollars, Weber shows you that an extra 70 bucks can make all the difference.

 The Weber Q2200 may be the perfect middle ground between the other two grills on the list, offering a pleasing amount of space while still being small enough to transport.
 If you loved the idea of the Q1200 or have one yourself, the Q2200 is a worthy upgrade.